analyzewithari/Python_Credit-Card-Behavioral-Analysis/README.md

-**About Dataset**
+# Project Description
+## Context <br />
+The Customer Behavior Analysis Project is an important project in the field of card data analysis, helping banks and financial institutions better understand their customers.
+## The goal <br />
+This project uses Exploratory Analysis (EDA) to identify the behavior of variables and analyze the attributes of credit card customers.
+RFM (Recency, Frequency, Monetary) analysis and clustering of customer segments to understand each group.
+Identify trends and seasonality by analyzing time series using ARIMA machine learning model.
+Apply Apriori algorithm to evaluate rules to analyze shopping carts from transaction data.
+By using multiple analysis methods, the analysis results can be used to apply to improve business operations.
+## Dataset <br />
- The Credit Card Transactions Dataset provides detailed records of credit card transactions, including information about transaction times, amounts, and associated personal and merchant details.
-This dataset has over 1.85M rows.
+This data set consists of credit card transactions, including information about transaction times, amounts, and associated personal and merchant details.
 * trans_date_trans_time: Timestamp of the transaction.
 * cc_num: Credit card number (hashed or anonymized).
 * merchant: Merchant or store where the transaction occurred.